pborgesEdgeX/Video-RTSP-Streaming-/README.md

 $ docker-compose up
 ```

-When you execute the docker compose command, the producer, Kafka pipe and consumers containers will be created and begin to execute.
+When you execute the docker-compose command, the producer, Kafka pipe, and consumers containers are created and begin to execute.
 You should see an output similar to this:

 ![Alt text](readme_img/output.jpeg?raw=true "Output")